\usepackageamsmath

 (We needed this to derive the conditional distribution of a multivariate Gaussian).

-Consider a matrix product $AB$.
-Partition the two outer dimensions (i.e. the rows of $A$ and the columns of $B$) and the one inner dimension (i.e. the columns of $A$ and the rows of $B$) arbitrarily.
-This defines a “block decomposition” of the product $AB$ and of the factors $A, B$ such that the blocks of $AB$ are related to the blocks of $A$ and $B$ via the familiar formula for components of the product, i.e.
+Consider a matrix product AB.
+Partition the two outer dimensions (i.e. the rows of A and the columns of B) and the one inner dimension (i.e. the columns of A and the rows of B) arbitrarily.
+This defines a “block decomposition” of the product AB and of the factors A,B such that the blocks of AB are related to the blocks of A and B via the familiar formula for components of the product, i.e.

 Pictorially, we have the following: